List of Empire ships (M): Empire Magpie

-Empire Magpie was a 6,211 GRT cargo ship which was built by Federal Shipbuilding and Drydock Company, Kearny, New Jersey.
+Empire Magpie was a 6,211 GRT cargo ship built in 1919 by Federal Shipbuilding and Drydock Company, Kearny, New Jersey.
 Completed as Bellemina for the United States Shipping Board (USSB).
-To MoWT in 1941 and renamed Empire Madge.
+To MoWT in 1941 and renamed Empire Magpie.
 Sold in 1946 to Williamson & Co, Hong Kong.
 Sold in 1948 to Yui Kong, China and renamed Jui Hsin.
 Sold in 1950 to Pacific Union Marine, Panama and renamed Atlantic Unity.
 Scrapped in April 1959 at Hirao, Japan.